Elementary Table Tennis

 11) Coaches and team members (spectators) interfering with play may be asked to move beyond the playing area at the discretion of the convenor.

 12) Players must follow proper court etiquette.
 Inappropriate behaviour will not be tolerated (i.e. loud, profane, abusive language, unsportsmanlike behaviour, etc).
-The player will risk disqualification for inappropriate behaviour.
+The player will risk disqualification for inappropriate behavior.

 13) No substitutions may be made once the competition has started.

-All teams must complete the SSAF eligibility sheet and email it to the convenor and the SSAF secretary at least 48 hours prior to the meet.
+All teams must complete the SSAF eligibility sheet and waivers, and email them to the convenor and the SSAF Vice President at least 7 calendar days prior to the meet.